Saurabh-Thakre/TigerGraph-Deployment-with-Ansible/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is the one thing you need to have installed to proceed further.
 * Ansible
   [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
   After installing, check Ansible version with following command